Bibliography

 Each week, That Was The Week That Was blended music, sketches, and cartoons into a loose, fast-moving format led by its host, David Frost.
 Its writers drew heavily from the political climate of the moment, namely the Profumo scandal, using it as material to expose the less polished side of public life.
 The show’s emphasis was on poking fun at people in high places.

-The U.S. version was similar in many ways to the British iteration.
+As Satire TV: Politics and Comedy in the Post-Network Era explains, the U.S. version was similar in many ways to the British iteration.
 Sketches included a news send-up featuring United Nations paratroopers sent to rescue civil rights activists in Mississippi and some unflattering ditties about the pope, nuclear weapons, and suburbia by satirical song stylist and Harvard professor Tom Lehrer.

 This was the first no-doubt-about-it political satire show on U.S. prime-time network television, offering a “news-of-the-week-in-comic-review” format for its entire half hour each week, more than a dozen years before Saturday Night Live’s “Weekend Update” segment hit the air.

-Barry Goldwater was a frequent target on the show and after his nomination as the 1964 Republican presidential candidate that summer, viewers tuning in for TW3 were disappointed most weeks to find the talking heads of politicians, unmocked by satirical comment.
+Barry Goldwater was a frequent target on the show and, after his nomination as the 1964 Republican presidential candidate that summer, viewers tuning in for TW3 were disappointed most weeks to find the talking heads of politicians, unmocked by satirical comment.

-“Perhaps by chance, perhaps by design, TW3 was repeatedly pre-empted during the fall and replaced with low-rated political speeches and documentaries paid for by the Republicans,” – former NBC executives Tim Brooks and Earle Marsh.
-As a result of poor performance, the show got cancelled in 1965.
+Perhaps by chance, perhaps by design, TW3 was repeatedly preempted during the fall and replaced with low-rated political speeches and documentaries paid for by the Republicans.

-The Smother Brothers
+The Smothers Brothers Comedy Hour

 The Smothers Brothers Comedy Hour premiered in 1967 and quickly pushed the boundaries of what could be said on American television.
 Blending musical guests with sketch comedy, the show introduced pointed commentary on topics like the Vietnam War and recreational drug use into prime-time.